-By this any training program designed to learn through experiencing can be considered as experiential training.
+By this, any training program designed to learn through experiencing can be considered as experiential training.
 Learning before doing is verbalized as Traditional learning .
-While learning through doing is emphasized as Experiential learning.
+While learning through doing is emphasized as Experiential Learning.

-Benefits and Advantages Of Experiential Training :
+Benefits and Advantages Of Experiential Learning :

 - They produce real results faster compared to traditional ways.

-- Assignments and tests can’t mimic experiential learning to 100% accuracy.
+- Assignments and tests can’t mimic Experiential Learning to 100% accuracy.
 But, by enrolling to training centers one can improve their skill-set.
 Moving further learners can improve by practicing the skills they need.

 - It delivers faster turnaround compared to traditional training.
 Immediate remediation makes learners work faster.